 THE OYES DON’T HAVE IT

-You wonder how a kerfluffle over some lilac bushes and a bridal wreath bush in a backyard can end up in the state supreme court.
+You sort of wonder how a kerfuffle over some lilac bushes and a bridal wreath bush in a backyard can end up in the state supreme court.
 I mean, even back in 1983, legal fees were not insignificant.
 These bushes were on the back boundary of a couple of properties, so we’re not even talking curb appeal.

 Regardless, Raymond Oye did not like the shrubs on the property line.
 He and his wife thought they were ugly.
 Neighbor Lou Ann Patterson did not.
 But Ray started tearing them out anyway.
 When Lou Ann protested, Mr. Oye said ‘Nay’.